noxygalaxy/bringback1.6/about.md

 - `Modify Editor Pause Layer`: Enable/disable changes to `EditorPauseLayer`.
 - `Hide Song Widget`: Hide the custom songs widget in `LevelInfoLayer` when in old style.

----

 ## Development

 The mod hooks into `LevelInfoLayer`, `CreatorLayer`, and `EditorPauseLayer` to:
 - Store original UI states.
-- Apply custom positions/scales/visibility for "old style."
+- Apply custom positions/scales/visibility to mimic 1.6 style.
-- Restore defaults when toggled off.
+- Restore default 2.2 style when toggled off.

 Check out the source code to see bad code but functional! :P Contributions welcome.

----
+## Support
+If you encounter any issues, please report them on the [Issues](https://github.com/noxygalaxy/bringback1.6/issues) page.
+You can also join our [**Discord**](https://discord.gg/yvvJW2z9zB) for help, discussions and to see my new mod releases <3

 ## Credits